Imágenes de páginas

 From he Critic of May 19.

 THE peculiarly practical nature of the best American writing about books as books is shown to the full in the series of little volumes which Mr. F. Leypoldt is now publishing.
 They are books of a kind which could not be written in any other country, because in no other country is the practical application of library science as advanced as it is in these United States.
 They are books of a kind which would hardly find readers in any other country, because in no other country are the desire for reading and for self-improvement and the faculty of self-help as widespread and as nearly universal as it is in the United States.
 In no other country, for example, has a serious attempt been made to link the public library to the public schools, and to make the public library what some of the ablest of American librarians declare that it ought to be--namely, the people's university.
-'Libraries and Schools" (F. Leypoldt) is edited by Mr. Samuel S. Green, the well-known Librarian of the Free Public Library of Worcester, Mass.
+"Libraries and Schools" (F. Leypoldt) is edited by Mr. Samuel S. Green, the well-known Librarian of the Free Public Library of Worcester, Mass.
 It is a reprint in a convenient form of six articles, two of which are by Mr. Green himself, and the others by Mr. Charles Francis Adams, Jr., Mr. Robert C. Metcalf, and Mr. W. E. Foster.
 Of these perhaps Mr. Adams' article on "The Public Library and the Public School" is the most important, as it is the best known to the general public.
 But all of the papers deserve and will no doubt receive thoughtful consideration.
 Mr. W. E. Foster, the inventor and editor of the admir

 able Monthly Reference Lists, is the librarian of the Providence Public Library.
-Besides contributing two papers to Mr. Green's volume he has just put forth in the same series an excellent hand-book of practical information," Libraries and Readers" (Leypoldt).
-This too is in great measure a reprint-chiefly from the pages of the ever praiseworthy and painstaking Library Journal.
-Mr. Foster's aim is to show how the aimless reader of the ordinary public library, the man or woman who " wants a book" but does not know what book, or even what sort of book, may be led to take a lively interest in books and the library.
+Besides contributing two papers to Mr. Green's volume he has just put forth in the same series an excellent hand-book of practical information, Libraries and Readers" (Leypoldt).
+This too is in great measure a reprint-chiefly from the pages of the ever praiseworthy and painstaking Library Fournal.
+Mr. Foster's aim is to show how the aimless reader of the ordinary public library, the man or woman who "wants a book" but does not know what book, or even what sort of book, may be led to take a lively interest in books and the library.
 Here Mr. Foster speaks as one having authority, because in doing this very thing he has been most successful.
 His little book is to be recommended in the highest manner to all who seek to improve the quality of their reading, or who desire to give aid and advice to others.

 [graphic]